 The clock tower is the main city gate to the historic centre and was once the original entrance to the fortified city.
 As far as things to see in Cartagena, the clock tower, having had its clock since the 18th century, is full of historical relevance.
 During the colonial period, a drawbridge which linked the walled city to the Getsemani neighbourhood was installed.
 The Getsemani neighbourhood is another fabulous walking area in Cartagena.

-The bridge at the clock tower was built to serve as defence against enemy attack (pirates) on the city of Cartagena.
+The bridge at the clock tower was built to serve as a defence against enemy attack (pirates) on the city of Cartagena.
 However, today it is a place locals like to hang out to escape the Colombian sun.
 You can also climb to the top of the city wall and enjoy a stunning vista.
-It’s a beautiful example of fabulous colourful colonial architecture, so on your way into the old city for your food, drink and shopping, take a moment to check it out!
+It’s a beautiful example of fabulous colourful colonial architecture, so on your way into the old city for your food, drink and shopping, take a moment to check it out.
+You can find the clock tower on the map, here.

 17. Visit the Castillo San Felipe de Barajas